 Grey literature - specialist catalogs

 Catalogs of specialist libraries in the field offer a rich bibliographic source of grey literature.
-Examples include the New York Academy of Medicine Library, the Canadian Health Services Research Foundation (CHSRF) Cabot database, formerly the Canadian Health Economics Research Association (CHERA), and the Health Management Information Consortium (UK) Database (HMIC).
+Examples include the New York Academy of Medicine Library, the Canadian Foundation for Healthcare Improvement (CFHI), formerly The Canadian Health Services Research Foundation (CHSRF) Cabot database and the Health Management Information Consortium (UK) Database (HMIC).

 - catalog of Canadian health services research literature that can be searched using a Web-based online search engine or browsed by title